 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you or your child are also using antacids, certain blood pressure medicines (such as clonidine, guanethidine, Catapres®, Clorpres®, Combipres®, or Ismelin®), a blood thinner (such as warfarin, Coumadin®), cold or allergy medicines, haloperidol (Haldol®), phenylbutazone, medicine for depression (such as amitriptyline, clomipramine, desipramine, imipramine, trazodone, Anafranil®, Celexa®, Effexor®, Luvox®, Norpramin®, Paxil®, Prozac®, Serzone®, Tofranil®, Vivactil®, or Zoloft®), or medicine for seizures (such as phenobarbital, phenytoin, primidone, Dilantin®, or Mysoline®).
+- Make sure your doctor knows if you also use an antacid (such as Gaviscon®, Maalox®, Mylanta®, Rolaids®), blood pressure medicine (such as amlodipine, atenolol, clonidine, hydrochlorothiazide, lisinopril, metoprolol, Benicar®, Cozaar®, Diovan®), a blood thinner (such as warfarin, Coumadin®, Jantoven®), cold or allergy medicine, medicine for depression (such as amitriptyline, citalopram, clomipramine, desipramine, fluoxetine, imipramine, nortriptyline, sertraline, Cymbalta®, Effexor®, Elavil®, Lexapro®, Pristiq®), medicine for mental illness (such as haloperidol, Haldol®), or medicine for seizures (such as phenobarbital, phenytoin, primidone, Dilantin®, Mysoline®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you or your child are pregnant, planning to become pregnant, or breastfeeding, or if you or your child have epilepsy, eye or vision problems, or a history of seizures, thyroid problems, stomach or bowel problems, heart attack, heart disease, high blood pressure, stroke, depression or mental illness (such as bipolar disorder), or drug or alcohol problems.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have epilepsy, eye or vision problems, heart disease, heart rhythm problems, high blood pressure, or thyroid problems.
+Tell your doctor if you have a history of seizures, heart attack, stroke, depression or mental illness, or drug or alcohol problems.
 Also tell your doctor if you or anyone in your family has tried to commit suicide or talked about suicide.

 - This medicine may cause serious heart or blood vessel problems.
 This may be more likely in patients who have a family history of heart disease.
-Check with your doctor right away if you or your child have chest pain, shortness of breath, or fainting while using this medicine.
+Check with your doctor right away if you have chest pain, trouble breathing, changes in vision, or fainting while using this medicine.

 - This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

-- Tell your doctor right away if you or your family notices any unusual changes in behavior, such as an increase in aggression, hostility, agitation, irritability, or suicidal thinking or behaviors.
-Also tell your doctor if you or your child have hallucinations or any unusual thoughts, especially if they are new or getting worse quickly.
+- Tell your doctor right away if you or your family notices any unusual changes in behavior, such as aggression, hostility, agitation, irritability, or suicidal thoughts or behaviors.
+Also tell your doctor if you have hallucinations or any unusual thoughts, especially if they are new or getting worse quickly.